SmashedFrenzy16/SmashedFrenzy16/README.md

 IMPORTANT: Donut Emulator has been postponed until early April 2023.
 It is also getting revamped majorly.
 Keep an eye out for future updates and cool new features!

-Special News: A new major project is under high development!
-It is brought to you by SmashedFrenzy16 Studios!
+Special News: ONews has been launched as of 29/03/2023!
+ONews is your goto news application for quickly checking headlines and trendy articles!
+This is an application developed by SmashedFrenzy16 Studios!
+Enjoy!

 Note: I am starting Godot Game Engine projects and developing games in general.